grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 ### Raw query

-This section is shown only if the `Raw query` switch from the query editor top toolbar is set to `on`.
 It shows the raw query that will be created and executed by the query editor.

 There are two types of LogQL queries: